 The cover of the next day's New York Times read "Anarchists Vow to Halt Far Right's Rise, With Violence if Needed" below an eerie photo of a hooded, stick-wielding street fighter in Berkeley.
 "Professional anarchists, thugs and paid protesters are proving the point of the millions of people who voted to MAKE AMERICA GREAT AGAIN!"
-Trump tweeted that morning before threatening to withdraw federal funds from UC Berkeley if the university could not guarantee "free speech."
-Milo had been stopped and militant anti-fascism was now a topic of national conversation.
+Trump tweeted that morning before threatening to withdraw federal funds from UC Berkeley if the university could to break up the fights and make arrests.
+The few anti-fascists who arrived with their faces concealed were tackled by police and arrested for violating the emergency ordinances.